Chelechepe/Project-III-Geospatial/README.md

 ![local_picture](./Images/Map_mitten_listings_with_geojson.jpg)

-This final map integrates: Markers, Geo-polygons, Listings and prices. we can see all the venues of interest to our colegues and the red makers that are bigger than the rest is the location of our listings, with this information we can nos proceed to make a decision.
+This final map integrates: Markers, Geo-polygons, Listings and prices. we can see all the venues of interest to our colegues and the red makers that are bigger than the rest is the location of our listings, with this information we can now proceed to make a decision.

 ![local_picture](./Images/Map_mitten_listings.jpg)